tiptr/LearnBuddy/learning_app/README.md

 Drift uses code generation to generate converters and more.
 After every change, run inside the directory `learning_app`:

 `flutter packages pub run build_runner build`

+#### Migrations

+During the core development, until a certain point, the creation of migrations can be omitted.
+This means that whenever changes to the schema are made, every developer has to delete the app storage on their devices / emulators.
+On Android, this can be achieved by long pressing the app-icon on the start screen -> 'App-Info' -> 'Storage & cache' -> 'Clear storage'.

+At a later point (and naturally after the first release), this will not be acceptable anymore.
+Then, migrations for every change between versions have to be created (see the database.dart file).
+This should be done in a way, so that skipping versions will work.

+This will be an important feature for tests, as the user's data depends on it.